NASA’s Curiosity rover found an unexpected type of silica mineral on Mars called Tridymite.

 The tridymite on Mars likely came from the erosion of silicic volcanic rocks, according to NASA.
 That means the planet may have once had violent volcanoes that spewed out silica-rich magma when it was first forming.

 It’s possible that there’s a way for tridymite to form at lower temperatures than those associated with silicic volcanism, but scientists aren’t aware of it.
-The research will likely encourage other scientists to test if tridymite can form in other ways, according to NASA.
+The research will likely encourage other scientists to test if the mineral can form in other ways, according to NASA.

 So what do you think of this newfound mineral Trydimite?
 Let us know your thoughts in the comments below.
 And be sure to subscribe to our website for more awesome posts like this.